Depression treatment and support

 If you or your loved one feels unable to stay safe or is in immediate danger, it is crucial to seek emergency help right away.
 Call 999 or visit your local A&E department for immediate assistance and support.

-Several helplines offer immediate support for those dealing with severe depression.
-You can call the Samaritans which is available 24 hours a day, or email them at [email protected].
+Several helplines offer immediate support for people dealing with severe depression.
+You can call the Samaritans, which is available 24 hours a day, or email them at [email protected].
 Another option is to text SHOUT to 85258 for confidential 24/7 support.
-Additionally, the NHS Urgent Mental Health Helpline is available around the clock to provide immediate mental health assistance.
+Additionally, the NHS Urgent Mental Health Helpline is available round the clock to provide immediate mental health assistance.

 For local support services, you can search for an out-of-hours GP in your area.
 Additionally, the Hub of Hope website offers a comprehensive directory of local depression support services, which you can access using your postcode to find the nearest help available.